ICML2019Submission4307/pytorch-kaldi/README.md

     Type python -c "import kaldi_io" to check that the package is correctly installed.
 You can find more info (including some reading and writing tests) on https://github.com/vesis84/kaldi-io-for-python.

 4. We recommend running the code on a GPU machine.
 Make sure that the CUDA libraries (https://developer.nvidia.com/cuda-downloads) are installed and correctly working.
 We tested our system on Cuda 9.0, 9.1 and 8.0.
-Make sure that python is installed (the code is tested with python 2.7 and python 3.6).
+Make sure that python is installed (the code is tested with python 2.7).
 Even though not mandatory, we suggest to use Anaconda (https://anaconda.org/anaconda/python).

 ## How to install
 To install PyTorch-Kaldi, do the following steps: